jmp407/PiNoobsUpdate/README.md

 ### What is this repository for? ###

+* The GitHub remote repo is local only on my work pc.
 * This is to track desktop changes for the Pi3 with jmp32gbc10 sd card.
-* And to keep the branchs on the work separate from the two on the Pi.
+* And to keep the branches on the work separate from the two on the Pi.
 * The master branch on bit bucket should be the actual desktop on the Pi above

 ### How do I get set up? ###